Permutation groups arising from pattern involvement: Group classes

-Each one of our theorems deals with a certain type of permutation groups.
-We first consider separately some special groups, namely, the symmetric, alternating, and trivial groups, as well as the group generated by the descending permutation $\desc{n}$.
+Our study is divided into six main sections, each dealing with a certain type of groups and employing particular proof techniques.
+We first consider separately some special groups, namely, the symmetric and trivial groups, as well as the group generated by the descending permutation $\desc{n}$.
+Second, we consider alternating groups.
 For the remaining groups, we make a first distinction between those groups that contain the natural cycle and those that do not.
 The groups not containing the natural cycle are divided into intransitive and transitive ones.
 The transitive groups without a natural cycle are further subdivided into imprimitive and primitive ones.
-(Recall that a permutation group is \emph{transitive} if it has only one orbit; otherwise it is \emph{intransitive.} A transitive subgroup of $\symm{n}$ is \emph{primitive} if it preserves no nontrivial partition of $\nset{n}$; otherwise it is \emph{imprimitive.}) Table~\ref{table:roadmap} provides an index to the main results, indicating which theorem deals with each group and where its proof is located in the later sections.
+(Recall that for a permutation group $G \leq \symm{n}$ and an element $i \in \nset{n}$, the \emph{$G$\hyp{}orbit} of $i$ is the set $\{\pi(i) \mid \pi \in G\}$.
+The orbits of $G$ partition $\nset{n}$.
+A permutation group is \emph{transitive} if it has only one orbit; otherwise it is \emph{intransitive.} A transitive subgroup of $\symm{n}$ is \emph{primitive} if it preserves no nontrivial partition of $\nset{n}$; otherwise it is \emph{imprimitive.}) This case distinction is summarized in Table~\ref{table:roadmap}, which also provides an index to the main results.

-At this point, let us introduce an important family of groups that will recur in what follows.
-Let $\Pi$ be a partition of $\nset{n}$, and define $\symm{\Pi}$ to be the set of all $n$\hyp{}permutations that map each $\Pi$\hyp{}block onto itself, i.e.,